 The Company holds money on behalf of some clients in accordance with the Client Money Rules of the Financial Conduct Authority.
-Such monies and the corresponding amounts due to clients are not held on the balance sheet as the clients retain beneficial ownership.
+Such monies and the corresponding amounts due to clients are not held on the statement of financial position as the clients retain beneficial ownership.